March 06, 2020 4 min read

 Use special anti-fungal shampoos to stop the yeast infection.
 Preferably, shampoos with ingredients such as ketoconazole or selenium sulfide.

-Tea Tree Oil is another heavenly-sent home remedy you can use to stop dandruff.
+Tea tree oil is another home remedy you can use to stop dandruff.
 Simply add a few drops to your usual shampoo bottle and you’re good to go.

 We know just how annoying an itchy scalp can be, especially when you’re out there in public or on a date.
-People will start thinking you haven’t showered in a while (YIKES!).
+We are over the head pats too!